Vietnam.vn - Nền tảng quảng bá Việt Nam

 Source: Ministry of Foreign Affairs - Data: DUY LINH

 * During your time as head of the Vietnamese delegation to the United Nations, Vietnam twice assumed the rotating presidency of the Security Council.
-Is there any story that you remember most during this time?
+Is there a story that you remember most during this time?

 - Being the rotating chairman is a responsibility but also a great honor.
-Due to the alphabetical order, in each term there are some non-permanent member countries that can only hold this position once.
+Due to alphabetical order, in each term there are some non-permanent member countries that can only hold this position once.

 Vietnam is fortunate to have done so twice.
 The first time we took the presidency (January 2020) was also the first day of our term as a non-permanent member of the Security Council.
-Coincidentally, that was also the first day the United Nations entered its 75th year since its founding.
+Coincidentally, that was also the first day the United Nations entered its 75th year since its inception.

-* Although the 10 non-permanent members of the Security Council are highly regarded for their role, there are also opinions that these countries play the role of mediators, coordinating relations between the 5 permanent members of the Security Council.
+* Although the 10 non-permanent members of the Security Council are highly appreciated for their role, there are also opinions that these countries play the role of mediators, coordinating relations between the 5 permanent members of the Security Council.
 What do you think about this opinion?

 A typical example is when the cross-border humanitarian assistance mechanisms in Syria expired and the permanent countries had different views.